This was the 1st full season I spent fully committed to catching on one-knee every pitch

 The motivation for me to move from a traditional stance to a one-knee stance was simple:

 Advance receiving metrics are stats that each team measures in their own unique way to quantify how a catcher is receiving the ball.

 They involve more than just “how many strikes do you catch.”

 Different teams include umpire tendencies, pitcher unique pitch movement, how far behind home

 Plate your center of mass is, point of contact, sheaf to head comparison with the other catcher and SO much more.

-Did 1 Knee work better than Traditional Stance?
+Is catching on 1 Knee better than Traditional Stance?

 The way catchers are evaluated has been completely flipped on it’s head since my career began 14 years ago.

 - How many strikes you keep

 …are the most valued skills a catcher does in the professional game.